llsaboya/novosite/_posts/2010-08-05-post-image-standard.md

 ---
-title: "Post Standard"
+title: Post Standard
-excerpt: "This is a user-defined post excerpt.
-It should be displayed in place of the post content in archive-index pages."
+excerpt: This is a user-defined post excerpt.
+It should be displayed in place of the post content in archive-index pages.
 categories:
+  - Comunicação
+  - Cultura
+  - Instructional Design
+  - Negócios
   - Notas
-  - Instructional Design
-  - Tecnologia
   - Política
-  - Cultura
-  - Comunicação
-  - Negócios

 tags:
   - image
   - Post Formats
-last_modified_at: 2017-10-26T15:12:19-04:00
+last_modified_at: 2017-10-26T19:12:19.000Z
 ---

 The preferred way of using images is placing them in the `/assets/images/` directory and referencing them with an absolute path.
 Prepending the filename with `{% raw %}{{ site.url }}{{ site.baseurl }}/assets/images/{% endraw %}` will make sure your images display properly in feeds and such.